Spinach Companion Plants, Flowers, and Herbs

 • Yarrow

-Companion Herbs for Spinach
+Companion Herbs For Spinach

 Scallions, leeks, chives, and coriander are all known to be great companion herbs to plant with spinach.
-Like garlic, allium species, like chives, and scallions, all produce a chemical that wards off many potential pests.
+Like garlic, allium species, chives, and scallions, all produce a chemical that wards off many potential pests.

-Cilantro (Coriander) is widely used as a companion crop based on its ability to attract beneficial natural enemies such as ladybugs, parasitic wasps, and hoverflies that feed on pesty aphids, spider mites, and beetles that harm other plant species like spinach.
+Cilantro (Coriander) is widely used as a companion crop based on its ability to attract beneficial natural enemies such as ladybugs, parasitic wasps, and hoverflies that feed on pesky aphids, spider mites, and beetles that harm other plant species like spinach.

 Many gardeners choose to sow spinach seeds scattered within their herb gardens.
 The herbs provide nutrients and soil moisture to the spinach and the spinach plants act as a natural weed prevention for your herb gardens.